Search This Blog

 He replied very politely..

 "Oh, I am Otto Frisch.
-I built the Atomic Bomb on the Manhattan Project with my good friend Enrico Fermi.
+I helped build the Atomic Bomb on the Manhattan Project with my good friend Enrico Fermi.
 And may I please ask who you are?"

 The whole room was deadly silent and looking in my direction.
 So I didn't mess around.
-I told him I was an idiot PhD Physics research student with no clue.
+I told him I was a PhD Physics research student with no clue.

 Content written and posted by Ken Abbott abbottsystems@gmail.com